 How to Connect Software Without APIs

-Not every system has a public API.
+February 27, 2026Not every system has a public API.
 In fact, the majority of data on the internet lives behind login walls, inside portals, and within systems that were never built to talk to other software.
-Legacy utilities, government portals, insurance carriers, ERP platforms, HR systems — most of these operate without any developer-accessible endpoint.
+These systems often have limited ability to communicate or share data with external applications.
+Legacy utilities, government portals, insurance carriers, ERP platforms, HR systems — most of these operate without any developer-accessible endpoint, and integrating with such systems requires significant resources.
+When dealing with portals and websites, the challenge is even greater if the site lacks an API.

 So what do you do when you need to connect to a system that doesn't have an API?
+This article provides an answer to that challenge.

 Why the API Gap Exists